rweigel/hxform/README.md

 pip install -e .
 ```

-To test if installation was successful, execute
+To test if the installation was successful, execute

 ```
 python demo/basic.py